israelmendez232/gcp-data-lake-analytics/README.md

 ### 3.2 Data Lake
 The objective here is to divide the data lake into zones to avoid repeating code and provide a better environment for data quality.
-1. **Raw:** Receive the raw data, such as .json or .csv - No transformation and neither a partition now
+1. **Raw:** Receive the raw data, such as .json or .csv - No transformation and neither a partition now.
-1. **Trusted:** Retrieve the data in raw, transform in a structured format, and encoded in .parquet - Partition by date
+1. **Trusted:** Retrieve the data in raw, transform in a structured format, and encoded in .parquet - Partition by date.
 1. **Analytics:** Get the data in trusted, run all the complex aggregations and main tables, without the need for partitioning, for consumption of the final user.
 In analytics, we will have more complex calculations such as data marts and OLAPs cubes.

-Here is a table to explain better:
+Here is a table to be more clear:
 | **Zones** | **File**          | **Partition** | **Source**            |
 |-----------|-------------------|---------------|-----------------------|
 | Raw       | .json/.csv/others | No            | System of Record      |